jojozhuang/jojozhuang.github.io/_posts/2018-09-16-mermaid-cheat-sheet.md

 mermaid: true
 ---

-> Cheat Sheet for Mermaid
+> Cheat Sheet for Mermaid.

 ## 1. Flowcharts
 A flowchart is a type of diagram that represents an algorithm, workflow or process.
 The flowchart shows the steps as boxes of various kinds, and their order by connecting the boxes with arrows.
 This diagrammatic representation illustrates a solution model to a given problem.